-I know…more pumpkin.
-Hello?
+I know, more pumpkin.
 Are you still there?

-But in all fairness, this sweet and sour pumpkin dish is totally different than almost any other pumpkin recipe I’ve (and hopefully, you’ve?) ever made in my entire life.
+In all fairness, this sweet and sour pumpkin dish is very different than almost any pumpkin recipe I’ve made in my entire life.
 And that is exactly what attracted me to it in the first place.
 That and the fact that it reminded me, vaguely, of a dish that Connor and I stumbled upon in a casual restaurant during our trip to Italy last March.

 Anyway, back to the point.
 What really attracted me to the idea of starting this series back in August was that it gave me an excuse to look through old, in some cases long forgotten, magazine issues and cookbooks and do something different in the kitchen.